Ravanity/.github/profile/README.md

 - you?

 ### Contributions
 We deeply value contributions from our community.
-If you're interested in contributing, check our [Discord](https://discord.gg/3FVeWpD4KM) to get started.
+If you're interested in contributing, check our [Discord](https://discord.gg/hyaGYvz9Sz) to get started.
 Together, let’s build something extraordinary!

 ## Acknowledgements
 We extend our gratitude to every player and contributor who has joined our journey.
 Thank you for your service, you are what Ravanity is all about!

----

-**Join us today and become part of an ever-expanding Minecraft community!**